 Dr. Griffitts received her veterinary degree from Cornell University in 1988, and then completed an internship in small animal medicine and surgery at Michigan State University.
 After several years working as an associate in mixed practice and working as a relief veterinarian for emergency clinics, she has owned a mobile house call practice based out of Loveland, Colorado since 1997.
 This gives her more flexibility to allow time for other interests such as traveling and sled dogs (combining these interests whenever possible).
-She is a board certified in Veterinary Sports Medicine and Rehabilitation.
+She is board certified by the American College of Veterinary Sports Medicine and Rehabilitation.
+She is also certified in veterinary spinal manipulation therapy.
 Caroline has been a trail veterinarian on many races, including the Iditarod, the John Beargrease Sled Dog Marathon, the Pedigree® Stage Stop, local sprint races in Colorado, the Yukon Quest, and the IFSS dryland world championships.
 She has been involved with the Pedigree® Stage Stop since its inception.
 For many years she has been involved with the North Hope sled dog kennel and race in Russia, giving dog care seminars, advising on kennel management, and serving as the chief veterinarian for the winter race since 2009, and the dryland race since 2013.
 She also has served as the chief veterinarian for the Kalevala Sled Dog Race in Karelia, Russia.
 She also currently serves on the Anti-Doping Committee for the International Federation of Sled Dog Sports.
 Dr. Griffitts is currently President of the International Sled Dog Veterinary Medical Association.
 The only three-time recipient of the Golden Stethoscope award, she received it in the 1999 Iditarod, 2000 Iditarod, and 2010 Iditarod.

 Lanier (Lannie) Hamilton DVM